 Couples can arrange everyday living expenses in different ways – for example, your internet account might be in one person’s name, and utilities such as gas and electricity in another, or these things might be under joint names.
-Whatever arrangement you happen to have, a joint credit card can make it easier to manage and keep track of payments such as these, rather than splitting them across multiple accounts.
+Whatever arrangement you happen to have, if you choose to pay your utility bills on a credit card rather than from a joint transaction account, then a single card could make it easier to manage and keep track of payments such as these, rather than splitting them across multiple accounts.

 In addition to paying bills, it may well be that you and your partner use credit cards for groceries or even discretionary spending – a lunch or a coffee here and there, or the odd online shopping purchase.
 If you are looking to save money, a joint credit card may be one way for you and your partner to hold each other accountable and manage your spending, as both your purchases will appear on the bill.

 When you apply for a joint credit card, both your and your partner’s income and credit score will be taken into consideration.
 If both your and your partner’s incomes are high and you have a strong credit score, you may be approved for a higher limit than if you were to apply individually.
 It is worth noting, however, that if you have a high credit limit on the card, this could potentially impact future applications for further credit.